Business valuation

 2. Standard Informational Valuation

-The Standard Informational Valuation is a non-certified report that provides the value of a business based on financial performance, market variables, comparable sales data, and industry expertise that indicates what a buyer might willingly pay for the business on the open market.
+The Standard Informational Valuation is a non-certified report that provides a business’s value based on financial performance, market variables, comparable sales data, and industry expertise.
+It indicates what a buyer might willingly pay for the company on the open market.

-Within this report, you will find a market-based valuation based on sales, SDE (Seller’s Discretionary Earnings), and EBITDA multiples as well as the asset value of your company.
+Within this report, you will find a market-based valuation based on sales, SDE (Seller’s Discretionary Earnings), EBITDA multiples, and the asset value of your company.
 The valuation explains the use of different methods as well as each calculation.
 The report includes the historical financial details of the company as well as adjustments to the financials, which are the basis of the valuation.
 You will see a “likely” or “suggested” price based on the median value of the comparable transactions.
-The value of the business will likely fall within a range or be close to the final sale price of the business.
+The value of the business will likely fall within a range or be close to the final sale price of the company.

-Typically, 35+ pages, this report is best suited for individuals who do not need a certified valuation and are comfortable with more limited procedures and reporting.
-Recommended for businesses with more than $2M in revenue and/or real estate included in the sale.
+This report, typically 35+ pages long, is best suited for individuals who do not need a certified valuation and are comfortable with more limited procedures and reporting.
+It is recommended for businesses with more than $2M in revenue and real estate included in the sale.

 Common uses include: